UMD-INST377/Group-Project-Base/README.md

 * [Markdown guide](https://www.markdownguide.org/cheat-sheet/)

 README (top part of your README.md)
-Link to the Github Pages site where things are running Title of your project
+-Link to the Github Pages site where things are running -Title of your project
-Description of target browsers (iOS?
+-Description of target browsers (iOS?
 Android?
 Which ones?
 Which versions?)
-Documentation needs to be written in Markdown (*.md) files, nicely formatted Description of your project:
+-Documentation needs to be written in Markdown (*.md) files, nicely formatted -Description of your project:

-What API did you use, link to the API
+-What API did you use, link to the API
-What visualisations does your project drive?
+-What visualisations does your project drive?
-What visualisation or other JS libraries does your project use?
+-What visualisation or other JS libraries does your project use?
-What CSS frameworks did you use?
+-What CSS frameworks did you use?
 What version of them?
-What is your actual project trying to display and solve?
+-What is your actual project trying to display and solve?